Digital marketer passionate about productivity and project management

 Other challenges include trust issues, socio-cultural differences, and

-.
+many others.
 The bottom line is this, with distributed teams, problems will arise, it’s inevitable.
 This is why appropriate measures need to be put in place for proper resolution.
 One of these measures is simply to install and set up the necessary tools to organize work and manage remote/distributed teams efficiently.

 Here’s why this is crucial: